MiaYan0116/Trail-finder-project/README.md

 ### Attributes:
 #### preferenceSet: the preference set that the recommended list is generated based on.
 It is derived from the user's wishlist.

+## Iteration 2
+### Using camera to let users upload their avatar to replace the default avatar, and store the new avatar into the firestore.
+### Using Google Map Api to get users current location and the location of each trail.
+Display all the trails of user's wishlist on the map.
+### Using Bing image search api to fetch images of all trails.
+### Finished authentication part, eg: login, register.